michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 Students work and progress will be assessed through;

 - Projects
-	- These will be assigned throughout the semester and relate to the current topics being discussed.
+	- There will be three assigned installation projects throughout the block that relate to the current topics being discussed.
 - Writing
-	- You will be expected to produce individual reports/paper for each project completed this semester.
+	- You will be expected to produce individual reports/paper for each project completed this block.
-	- You will be asked to submit a number of personal reflection / contribution write-ups throughout the semester.
+- Project Documentation
+	- Each project will require project documentation, including a demo video, portfolio page, and code.
 - Class participation via group problem solving, support, and forum discussions.

 #### Projects

-We will have projects throughout the course that are relevant to material from recent content.
+We will have three projects throughout the course that are relevant to material from recent content.
 These are required and you will need to talk about them in your technical reports.

-Homework will be submitted via the medium that makes the most sense for the project (i.e. Moodle, GitHub, etc.).

 Grades for all assignments will be based primarily on the student’s ability to:

 1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic in your own words and code.
 2. Articulate a clear and concise perspective.
 Cutting and pasting or copying word for word off the Internet will result in loss of points.
-3. Present an organized file/program, as well as technical report; including proper and punctual delivery of the assignment files.
+3. Present an organized file/program, as well as technical report, portfolio page, and demo video; including proper and punctual delivery of the assignment files.
 4. Demonstrate creativity beyond the expected technical requirements.

 IMPORTANT: Assignments handed in after the due date and time will have points deducted for lateness.
 This will be in addition to any points deducted for content.
-Those that are uploaded late but within one week of the due date will lose 5% for lateness.
-For those uploaded after that, the number of deducted points will be at the discretion of the faculty.
+Those that are uploaded late but within one day of the due date will lose 5% for lateness.
+For those uploaded after that, the number of deducted points will be at the discretion of the professor.

 #### Participation